 If your existing workflow involves making a preliminary phone call with prospects or Customers, you can use OnceHub to schedule the session on behalf of your Customer.

 On the call, you can ask your Customer for their preferred time and then use the OnceHub Find by time feature to identify the most appropriate Team member and schedule the meeting.

-There are two methods to schedule on behalf of the customer:
+In this article, you'll learn about the two methods to schedule on behalf of the Customer.

-For instance, in the example below, John works in an organization in which the onboarding process requires a preliminary phone call with the customer.
-John has been assigned to Annette, who is a new customer.
+For example, John works in an organization in which the onboarding process requires a preliminary phone call with the Customer.
+John has been assigned to Annette, who is a new Customer.
 John calls Annette and asks her for her preferred time.
 She asks for 3:30 PM on Tuesday, June 6th and he confirms this time is available.
 He selects this time, and then asks her to provide the relevant information.
-John then inputs this information on the Booking form.
+John then enters this information on the Booking form.